adarlegendre/dataloggerpy/sendcp5200/README.md

 # CP5200 Display Controller - Raspberry Pi Edition

 This project provides a Python interface to control CP5200 displays using the original C++ code.
-It's designed to work on Raspberry Pi and makes it easy to send text and other content to your display.
+It's designed to work on Raspberry Pi and makes it easy to send text to your display.

 ## 🚀 Quick Start